A pair of putti landscapes painted in oil on walnut board in the mid-19th century

 Description

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign.
-This style is characterized by significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as the market is flooded with many forgeries.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details